 Let’s say that you woke up “on the wrong side of the bed.”
 Nothing you do is working to help improve your mood, and you are just plain grumpy.
 Then, you turn on music, put some headphones in, and let yourself relax a little bit.
 All of a sudden, something amazing happens….your mood improves.

 How is this possible?
-There is something so special about music and it’s the most simple way to help us refocus.
+There is something special about music, and it’s the simplest way to help us refocus.

 These are my favorite five easy ways music can help improve your mental health.

 So many distractions happen throughout our day.
 For me personally, I am an online music teacher and blogger and a stay at home mom of 3 boys.
 I get interrupted and distracted all day long, and for me, music helps me focus.

 If I am really needing to concentrate on finishing a task, I like to listen to Classical music or a slow song that plays softly in the background.
 Music can help your brain process what it needs to and help you focus on whether you need to be creative, finish a project, or write or read.